camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 [Camunda libraries and applications](#camunda-libraries-and-applications) guide for their application server.
 Camunda Platform Run users need to replace the `groovy-all-$GROOVY_VERSION.jar` in the `{RUN_HOME}/configuration/userlib/` directory with the `.jar` libraries from the list above.

 Camunda users who don't rely on Groovy can ignore this section.

+# XLTS for AngularJS

+Camunda Platform 7.18.0 replaces the AngularJS libraries with XLTS for AngularJS.
+Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
+By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
+Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.